1.2. Variables and Assignments#

-Can contain most unicode characters, but cannot begin with a number
+Characters: Variable names can contain most Unicode characters, but they cannot begin with a number.

 1.2